 Examination of current issues in curriculum and teaching in physical education relative to diverse student populations and associations with other disciplines.

 Basic concepts of research design and statistical analysis.
 Students learn to interpret articles and design projects.

 M.A. students carrying out research-culminating projects enroll in this course near the end of their course of study to discuss and present their projects.
 Ed.M. and doctoral students enroll at least once in connection with each research project they complete.

 Permission required.
 Corequisite: Actual supervisory experience during that semester.
 For doctoral students in the movement sciences.
 Field-based experiences in the guidance of therapists or educators engaged in applying the movement sciences to clinical practice.

-Advanced masters and doctoral students in Applied Physiology or Kinesiology (Applied Physiology Concentration) will register for this class while working on their Master's level integrative project or dissertation research.
+Advanced masters and doctoral students in Movement Sciences or Kinesiology will register for this class while working on their Master's level integrative project or dissertation research.
 Requires a minimum of 27 hours per week of out-of-classroom work.
 Instructor's approval required.

 Permission required.
 Candidate develops proposal for doctoral dissertation in consultation with advisor.
 Seminar convenes only on days when candidates present proposals for approval.

 Individual advisement on doctoral dissertations.
 Fee to equal 3 points at current tuition rate for each term.
 For requirements, see section in catalog on Continuous Registration for Ed.D./Ph.D. degrees.